-The Office of Veterans Affairs assists students eligible to receive VA benefits through the Selected Reserve Educational Assistance Program, Chapter 1606 or 1607 (National Guard), Chapter 30 (Montgomery GI Bill), Vocational Rehabilitation (Chapter 31), and Survivors' and Dependents' Assistance Program (Chapter 32 or 35).
+The Office of Veterans Affairs assists students eligible to receive VA benefits through the following Chapters: Chapter 1606 (National Guard), Chapter 1607 (REAP), Chapter 30 (Montgomery GI Bill), Chapter 31 (Vocational Rehabilitation), Chapter 35 (Survivors' and Dependents' Assistance Program), and Chapter 33 (new GI Bill, effective August 2009).

-The enrollment process for students receiving VA benefits is separate from the Admission process, and applicants must be fully admitted before being eligible to have any documents sent to the Veterans Administration.
-The Veterans Affairs Office is located in the Student Union Building, Room 24-C.
+The enrollment process for students receiving VA benefits is separate from the admission process, and applicants must be fully admitted to JS before certification to the Veterans Administration can be submitted.
+The Veterans Affairs Office is located in the Financial Aid Office, Student Union Building, Room 24-C.

-To obtain additional information about any of the above referenced Chapters, contact the Veterans Affairs Office on campus.
+To obtain additional information about any of the above referenced Chapters, contact the JS Veterans Affairs Office, or www.gibill.va.gov.